gundalow/ansible/docs/docsite/rst/dev_guide/architecture_deep_dive.rst

 1. Creates a list to keep track of results.
 2. Determines the loop variable name.
 By default, this is `item` but can be set via the loop control object.
 We also do a check here to see if the loop variable name already exists in the variable dictionary and issue a warning to the user if so.
 3. Items are squashed.
 This typically occurs for packaging modules so they can be executed in one pass instead of multiple, but it possible to configure other modules to be "squashable".
+This will be changing in 2.5.
 4. Items are looped over:

    1. Add the item to the variable dictionary, using the loop variable name determined above.
    2. If there is a pause configured in the loop control and this is not the first pass, we pause for the configured amount of time.
    3. Create a copy of the Task object.
 Because later on we call `post_validate` on the task (which modifies the task in-place) and we're looping, we need a clean copy for each pass.